Chellyann-moreno/Chellyann-moreno/README.md

 ### Hola!  :bowtie:

 - 🔭 I’m currently working on getting my certificate as a Data Scientist
-- 🌱 I’m currently learning I'm currently learning Git
+- 🌱I'm currently learning Git
 - 👯 I’m looking to work on AI machines in the future
 - 🤔 I’m looking for help with anything and everything related to Data Science
 - 📫 How to reach me: Chellyannmoreno@gmail.com